Illey1/Mark-Allen-Weiss-DSA/Chapter1/notes.md

 however, even the book states that it is generally a bad idea to use recursion for simple math functions, such as fibonacci.
 # 1.4 C++ Classes
 ## Basic class Syntax
 Classes have members and member functions.
 Each instance of a class is an object.
-You can declar members and member functions as either public or private.
+You can declare members and member functions as either public or private.
 Public means anything in the program can access them.
 Private means only member functions of the class can access them.
-Normally, you will see data members set to private and member functions set to public, in order for the class to be useable by other parts of the program, without needing to know the internal details of that class.
+Normally, you will see data members set to private and member functions set to public, in order for the class to be usable by other parts of the program, without needing to know the internal details of that class.
 Classes also have constructors, which essentially initializes the data members of that class.
 A class will always have a default constructor if none is defined and will initialize the data members using language defaults.
 ## Extra Constructor Syntax and Accessors
 Constructors with no parameters are called default constructors.
 An initializer list can be used to initialize values in the constructor definition.
 For example, if a data member is a const, only an initializer list can set its value, not the constructor definition.
-Initializer lists can also be used in inheritance heirarchies, like if a derived class's base class does not have a default constructor, only an overloaded constructor.
+Initializer lists can also be used in inheritance hierarchies, like if a derived class's base class does not have a default constructor, only an overloaded constructor.
 A constructor with parameters is known as an overloaded constructor.
+An initialization list is a way to initialize data members directly, rather than using the constructor's body.
+It helps save time for when data members consist of other classes.
+Another use case is when a derived class's base class does not have a default constructor.
+Whenever a constructor has one parameter, it is important to make it explicit to avoid implicit type conversions.
+If you declare a constructor explicit, the compiler will not do this type conversion and complain about a type mismatch, preventing undefined behavior.
+Member functions have two types, accessors and mutators.
+Mutators are member functions that change the state of the object, directly modifying its data members.
+Accessors do not change the state of the object, but examine it.
+For example a member function that retrieves information from a certain data member of a class is an accessor, and a member function that changes that data member is a mutator.
+To mark a member function as an accessor, you use the const keyword, as it does not modify any data members.
 # 1.5 C++ Details
 # 1.6 Templates
 # 1.7 Using Matrices